 If you’ve spent time on the RPF, or looked through our Ultimate Smoothing Guide, you may have heard of Flexbond.
 It’s a Rosco product that is meant to be used as a glue for foam and other materials, designed for stage and screen use.

 Cosplayers, of course, always find new uses for things – and for those who could get their hands on Flexbond it’s become one of the preferred primers for sealing all types of foam before painting.
-Last year, we had several customers use it for Worbla – and when we saw the results we knew we had to make it accessible to everyone.
+A few years ago we had several customers use it for Worbla – and when we saw the results we knew we had to make it accessible to everyone.

 Okay, so what’s the big deal?

-Flexbond has a few specific points that make it really, really handy to use for quick armor priming to get a very smooth finish without too much time or labour.
+Flexbond has a few specific points that make it really, really handy to use for quick armor priming to get a very smooth finish without too much time or labor.

 - Flexbond has a high surface tension, so brush strokes even out easier than other coatings, giving a smoother surface.

 - Flexbond is meant to be a glue, so it ‘grips’ itself as you add layers – minimizing drips and runs when applied in thin layers, while still drying without a tacky finish.

 - Flexbond is water soluble, so if you do have drips or runs, they’re easy to fix without having to repair a large area.